Ral151/AI-Workflow-Design/README.md

 **Get Token:**
 ```
 1. Open Telegram and search for @BotFather
+2. Send /start
-2. Send /newbot
+3. Send /newbot
-3. Follow instructions to create bot
+4. Follow instructions to create a bot
-4. Copy the Bot Token (format: 1234567890:ABCdefGHIjklMNOpqrsTUVwxyz)
+5. Copy the Bot Token (format: 1234567890:ABCdefGHIjklMNOpqrsTUVwxyz)
 ```

 **Get Chat ID:**
 ```
-1. Add your bot to a channel/group
+1. Add your bot to a channel
 2. Send a test message in the channel
 3. Visit: https://api.telegram.org/bot<YOUR_BOT_TOKEN>/getUpdates
-4. Find "chat":{"id":-1001234567890} in the response
+4. Find following format like "sender_chat":{"id":-1001234567890} in the response
-5. Copy the chat ID (include the minus sign)
+5. Copy your chat ID (include the minus sign)
 ```

 **Configure in n8n:**
 ```
-Settings → Credentials → Add Credential → Telegram
+Dashboard -> Credentials -> Create Credentials -> Search for Telegram API
 - Access Token: [Paste Bot Token]
 - Save
 ```

 **Update Workflow:**
-- Find all Telegram nodes
+- Find Telegram node that has chatID Value -1003487374430
-- Replace `chatId: "-1003487374430"` with your Chat ID
+- Replace `chatId: "-1003487374430"` with your Chat ID.

 ---